Sunil-Pradhan/javascript-cheatsheet/README.md

 #### Switch statement

-The switch statement chooses between multiple statements to execute based on possible values of a single expression.
-Each of these values in a switch statement is called a case.
+The `switch` statement chooses between multiple statements to execute based on possible values of a single expression.
+Each of these values in a `switch` statement is called a `case`.

 Syntax: